bentsherman/nf-boost/README.md

 **`boost.cleanup`**

 Set to `true` to enable automatic cleanup (default: `false`).
 Temporary files will be automatically deleted as soon as they are no longer needed.

-Additionally, each task directory will be deleted as soon as the task outputs are no longer needed.
+The default cleanup observer uses `publishDir` directives to determine whether a file should be published before it is deleted.
+Setting `boost.cleanup = 'v2'` will use an alternate cleanup observer which uses the new workflow publish definition instead of `publishDir` to track publishing.

 Limitations: